Moon

 The Moon is the only natural satellite of Earth.
-It orbits around Earth at an average distance of 384399 km, (Note: Because the Moon follows an elliptical path, its distance from Earth varies over the year, ranging from 357000–407000 km.) a distance roughly 30 times the width of Earth.
+It orbits Earth at an average distance of 384399 km.
+Because the Moon follows an elliptical path, its distance from Earth varies over the year, ranging from 357000–407000 km, a distance roughly 30 times the width of Earth.
 It completes an orbit (lunar month) in relation to Earth and the Sun (synodically) every 29.5 days.
-The Moon and Earth are bound by gravitational attraction, which is stronger on their facing sides.
+The Moon and Earth are bound by gravitational attraction, which is stronger on the sides facing each other.
 The resulting tidal forces are the main driver of Earth's tides, and have pulled the Moon to always face Earth with the same near side.
 This tidal locking effectively synchronizes the Moon's rotation period (lunar day) to its orbital period (lunar month).

 In geophysical terms, the Moon is a planetary-mass object or satellite planet.
 Its mass is 1.2% that of the Earth, and its diameter is 3474 km, roughly one-quarter of Earth's (about as wide as the contiguous United States).
-Within the Solar System, it is larger and more massive than any known dwarf planet, and the fifth-largest and fifth-most massive moon, as well as the largest and most massive in relation to its parent planet.
+Within the Solar System, it is larger and more massive than any known dwarf planet, and the fifth-largest and fifth–most massive moon, as well as the largest and most massive in relation to its parent planet.
 Its surface gravity is about one-sixth of Earth's, about half that of Mars, and the second-highest among all moons in the Solar System after Jupiter's moon Io.
 The body of the Moon is differentiated and terrestrial, with only a minuscule hydrosphere, atmosphere, and magnetic field.
 The lunar surface is covered in regolith dust, which mainly consists of the fine material ejected from the lunar crust by impact events.
-The lunar crust is marked by impact craters, with some younger ones featuring bright ray-like streaks.
+The lunar crust is marked by impact craters; some younger ones feature bright ray-like streaks.
 The Moon was volcanically active until 1.2 billion years ago, surfacing lava mostly on the thinner near side of the Moon, filling ancient craters, which through cooling formed the today prominently visible dark plains of basalt called maria ('seas').
-The Moon formed out of material from Earth, ejected by a giant impact into Earth of a hypothesized Mars-sized body named Theia 4.51 billion years ago, not long after Earth's formation.
+The origin of the Moon is not clear, although it is thought to have been formed out of material from Earth that was ejected by a giant impact of a Mars-sized body 4.51 billion years ago, not long after Earth's formation.